blueOkiris/DSML/README.md

 *diagram* is unimplemented, but will create a schematic of your device.

-Example: `dotnet run plot test.dsml` results in:
+Example: `dotnet run plot examples/test.dsml` results in:

 <img src="example-plot.png" width="640" title="Example Plot">